MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-02-prepare-the-project.md

     ![Screenshot of the gizmos list with the TextMeshPro icon highlighted.](../../../media/sample-mesh-101/image012.png)

-    ... but there's a faster to find objects than scrolling.
+    ... but there's a faster way to find objects than scrolling.

 1. In the search field, type in "text."
 The list narrows down to objects starting with those letters.